-Additionally, the documentary aims to jump-start a conversation on the morals of death row and galvanise public efforts to abolish capital punishment and to reform key parts of the criminal justice system in Japan.
+Additionally, the documentary aims to jump-start a conversation on the morals of death row and galvanise public efforts to abolish the death penalty and to reform key parts of the criminal justice system in Japan.

-My plan is to submit it to film festivals but also to make it into an educational tool for use in schools and communities with public and private screenings, as well as licensing it out to video-on-demand services, to help spread the message about Hakamada’s case and death row in Japan.
+My plan is to submit the documentary to film festivals and to arrange a run of public and private screenings of the film.
+I also hope to turn the documentary into an educational tool for use in schools and to license it out to video-on-demand services, to help spread the message about Hakamada’s case and the use of the death penalty in Japan.

 So far, the documentary has been fully self-funded.
-I spent 2 years teaching English part-time to help cover the costs while volunteers from Amnesty International Japan kindly volunteered their time to help translate and interpret.
-In 2015, I returned to Australia and since then, I have been editing the documentary.
-Most recently, I have finished a rough cut.
+I spent 2 years teaching English part-time to help cover the costs while volunteers from Amnesty International Japan kindly gave their time to help translate and interpret.
+In 2015, I returned to Australia and since then, I have been editing down the footage.
+Most recently, I have just finished a rough cut.

-However, the most significant hurdle to completing the documentary is securing funds to pay for archive footage.
-Although the documentary consists predominantly of footage I shot, there are sections that have archive and third-party images from Japanese broadcasters such as NHK, TV-Asahi and Kyodo News.
-In order to legally use this footage I have to pay for third-party licenses which cost a considerable amount.
+However, the most significant hurdle to completing the documentary is in securing funds to pay for archival footage.
+Although the documentary predominantly consists of footage I shot, there are parts of the film that relies on archival footage and third-party images from Japanese broadcasters such as NHK, TV-Asahi and Kyodo News.
+In order to legally use this footage I must pay for third-party licenses which cost a significant amount.
 Funds from DAF donations will go towards purchasing these licenses.

 This documentary will meet the aims of philanthropic foundations that strive to correct miscarriages of justice around the world.
 The film puts a magnifying glass to Hakamada’s 47-year ordeal, throughout which the Japanese justice system repeatedly failed him.
 He was never granted the presumption of innocence, was subjected to a humiliating 21-day interrogation, and had to deal with a system that overtly favoured prosecutors over defence attorneys.
-As a result, despite a total of seven attempts to overturn his initial guilty conviction in 1968, Iwao Hakamada remained incarcerated for 45 years.
+As a result, despite a total of seven attempts to overturn his initial guilty conviction in 1968, Hakamada remained incarcerated for 45 years.
 He is now free but prosecutors are desperate to send him back.
-Philanthropic organisations that wish to promote strong democracies and fair justice systems will be able to support this project.
+This film meets the aims of philanthropic organisations that wish to promote strong democracies and fair justice systems.

-Additionally, the torturous amount of time Hakamada spent on death row has caused him significant psychological damage.
+In addition, the amount of time Hakamada spent on death row caused him significant psychological damage.
 Given the extreme secrecy around death row in Japan, inmates aren’t told about their execution date until the morning of.
-As a result, inmates are left in a perpetual state of distress – never knowing which day will be their last.
-By humanising the inmates and having unprecedented access to executioners in Japan, the project aims to broaden the scope of public discussion on the death penalty and hopefully lead to its repeal, by exposing Japanese and international audiences to the brutal reality of capital punishment in Japan.
-Philanthropic organisations that have the ambition to abolish the death penalty will be able to align themselves with this aspect of the project.
+Subsequently, inmates are left in a perpetual state of distress – never knowing which day will be their last.
+By humanising the inmates and showing the testimony of former executioners in Japan, the project aims to broaden the scope of public discussion on the death penalty and hopefully lead to its repeal, by exposing Japanese and international audiences to the brutal reality of capital punishment in Japan.
+Philanthropic organisations that wish to abolish the death penalty will be able to align themselves with this aspect of the project.

 Aims & Objectives

-The first outcome is to help spread awareness of the Hakamada case and the inherent injustice behind the wrongful conviction in order to build public pressure to defeat prosecutor’s final attempt to perpetuate this injustice.
+The first outcome is to help spread awareness of the Hakamada case and the inherent injustice behind his wrongful conviction in order to build public pressure to defeat the prosecutor’s efforts to perpetuate this injustice.
 While Hakamada is free, public prosecutors have sought an appeal at the Tokyo High Court to overturn his release.
-It is suspected that by appealing, the prosecutors are ‘dragging their feet’, not necessarily with the intention to put him back on death row, but to avoid having to pay compensation in the hope that he passes away before the case is finalised.
+It is suspected that by appealing, the prosecutors are ‘dragging their feet’, not necessarily with the intention of putting him back on death row, but to avoid having to pay compensation in the hope that he passes away before the case is finalised.
 I hope to build domestic and international pressure to force the Ministry of Justice to drop the case and start to pay Hakamada his compensation.

 In addition, Hakamada barely stood a chance given the unequal distribution of power that favours prosecutors in Japan over defence attorneys, notably evidenced by the 99.9% conviction rate.
 Prosecutors in Japan have unrivalled powers, from being able to investigate and interrogate the suspect for up to 23 days with no time limit, to being able to ‘adapt’ confessions and witness statements to their own liking.
 Meanwhile, defence attorneys are barred from being present during interrogations due to concerns they may disrupt the ‘harmonious’ relationship between interrogator and suspect.
-It is important to note that while some changes are currently being implemented, the main elements that lead to Hakamada’s arrest and confinement still remain unchallenged.
+It is important to note that while some changes are currently being implemented, many of the shortcomings in the system that led to Hakamada’s arrest and confinement still remain unchallenged.
 Favouritism of prosecutors over defence attorneys and the lack of appropriate checks and balances over prosecutorial discretion are significant factors in wrongful convictions in Japan.
 This needs to change.

 I am planning on adopting a broad strategy that involves building a coalition comprising of international actors that will exert external pressure on Japan and local citizens who can channel the pressure into civil action.
 This will be done in a number of ways.